Scale-by-scale kinetic energy budgets in multiphase turbulence: K a rm a n-Howarth-Monin equation for multiphase turbulence

 Compared to the analysis of \cite{Lai2018} or \cite{Yao2023}, we consider here the KHM equation for the total velocity field without carrying any decomposition between its (Reynolds or Favre) mean and its (Reynolds or Favre) fluctuation.
 The reason is that {\it (i)} we want these equations to remain as compact as possible and {\it (ii)} the flow we will consider hereafter has zero mean.
 In flows with strong inhomogeneities, it may however be relevant to incorporate such a decomposition in order to reveal some mechanisms such as the transport and production of turbulent fluctuations by the mean flow.

 The KHM equation for variable density multiphase flows Eq. \eqref{eq:KHM_symbolic} provides an explicit representation of the effects of unsteadiness, inertia, pressure, surface tension or viscous effect on the evolution of turbulent kinetic energy at different scales of the turbulent spectrum.
 Similar to the wavelet approach presented by \cite{Freund2019} or the coarse-grained methodology followed by \cite{Pandey2020}, this framework allows the evolution of turbulent kinetic energy to be represented in the compound position($\vect{X}$)/scale($\vect{r}$) space.
 Hence, it can easily be conditionally averaged in the same way as \cite{Freund2019}, i.e. by considering 3 different situations where the two points lie within either the liquid or within the gas phase, or where the two points separation crosses an interface.

-The present theory thus shares some common features with the one proposed by \cite{Freund2019}.
-It has however some differences.
-The first is that the wavelet approach 'intrinsically' regularizes the discontinuities associated to the jump of physical properties across the interface and the presence of a Dirac discontinuity for the surface tension term.
-Here, we do not apply any additional mathematical treatment to account for the presence of the discontinuities other than the one already invoked when using the one fluid formulation of the NS equation (the one which is solved in front capturing simulation codes).
-In practice, the front capturing solver that we use (see \S \ref{sec:DNS}), provides regularized solutions of the two-fluid NS equation at some level that depends on the mesh size.
-The second difference between our approach and the wavelet decomposition is that the evolution for the total kinetic energy is here recovered by applying the limit to infinite separations while for the wavelet approach (as with the spectral analysis) the latter is obtained by integrating over all scales.
+Note that here the evolution for the total kinetic energy is recovered by applying the limit to infinite separations while for the wavelet approach or with the spectral analysis, the latter is obtained by integrating over all scales.
 Hence, the structure functions should rather be interpreted as a cumulative distribution of energy rather than an energy density distribution.
 Some authors proposed some definitions for the energy density using scale derivatives of the structure functions \citep{Davidson2005,Danaila2012a,Hamba2015,Hamba2018,Arun2021}.
 This could be addressed in a follow-up study.